 There is still much Good Regulation

-This is perhaps the point to mention examples of good regulation.
+This is perhaps the point to mention examples of good regulation, beginning with the CAA.

 One such was the response of the Civil Aviation Authority (CAA) following the eruption of the Eyjafjallajokull volcano in Iceland in in early 2010.
 There was very little hard information available about the way in which aircraft engines respond to ash clouds of various densities etc., but it was certainly clear from numerous incidents that ash could bring down an aeroplane (see Note 1 below).
 The only existing guideline was "AVOID, AVOID, AVOID".
 The CAA therefore very wisely insisted on getting the aircraft and engine manufacturers to assess the dangers - a role with which they were very uncomfortable given the potential for legal liability if they were to get it wrong.
 The CAA also liaised very closely with all other relevant bodies, including the Department of Transport who were reasonably supportive.
 The CAA and its Chief Executive Andrew Haines were nevertheless unfairly pilloried by the industry.
 His response was perfect: "We will not listen to those who effectively say 'Let's suck it and see'".
 It was greatly to his and his colleagues credit that they withstood the pressure.
 Excellent regulation!

 It was good, too, that the CAA and many others, including vulcanologists and meteorologists, subsequently got together to establish safe thresholds and guidelines which will reduce the scale of future disruption following large eruptions.

 And the CAA were also reckoned to have done well in organising the repatriation of 110,000 Monarch customers after the airline failed in 2017.

 Transport for London (TfL) did a good job in standing up to Uber's bullying in 2017, 18 and 19.
 Click here for further detail.